 According to The American Association of University Women, females account for two-thirds of the student loan debt in America.
 That number now makes up a shocking 890+ billion dollars in unpaid dues.
 So why is this number so high?
 Well, there’s good news and bad news here.
 For starters, women are more likely to go to college than men.
 I mean… woohoo for higher education!
 Secondly, women typically take out more loans than men.
 Partially because of the level of education and universities they choose, but also partially due to reason number three: the gender gap.
 Wait… so this is still a thing?
 Yes, on average women make roughly $10,086 less per year than men do.
 But the struggle doesn’t stop there.
 It also cost more money just to be a woman.
 Ever heard of the, “pink tax?”
 This cute nickname has an expensive meaning.
 Although not legally-binding, the pink tax refers to the additional cost of simply a being female.
 The cost of pads, tampons and bras can really add up overtime.
 Even everyday purchases like razors, body wash, clothes and shampoo are typically marked up at a higher rate when catered to women.
 Is it fair?
 No. Is it the reality for most women?
 Unfortunately, yes.
 So here’s three things you can do about it.

 1.)
-Do Your Research!
+Do your research

 Before you apply for any job, find out what the low, average and high rate of pay is based on your level of experience and state you live in.
 This is literally a quick web search using sites like Glassdoor or even LinkedIn.

 2.)
-Negotiate Your Pay.
+Negotiate your pay

-*Links to third-party web sites are provided for convenience only.
+Link Disclaimer: Links to third-party web sites are provided for convenience only.
 Docupop does not endorse nor support the content of third-party links.
 Docupop is not responsible for the content of a third-party website.
 By clicking on a third-party link, you will leave the Docupop website.
 Privacy and security policies may differ from those practiced by Docupop.